Shop Official Apparel

-Apache Star to Attempt Key West to Havana Speed Record on August 1, 2015
+Apache Star Breaks World Speed Record – Key West to Havana – August 1, 2015

-History will be made in Florida on Saturday, August 1, when the most famous offshore Deep-V race boat in US history will attempt to set a new world record for the fastest crossing between Key West and Havana.
+History was made by the crew of the Apache Star on Saturday, August 1 when the most famous offshore Deep-V race boat in US history crossed the 110 mile stretch between Key West, Florida USA and Havana, Cuba in world record time of 1 hour and 30 minutes.
+It is now the fastest crossing between Key West and Havana recorded in history.

 Learn More About Apache Star

 Driver and machine experiencing speeds of over 100 miles an hour, Apache Star is going to become a world breaking boat once again.
 Navigating through 3 to 6 foot seas, the Apache Star is the first recreational boat flying an American flag to arrive there with authorization in 50 years.
 Canonizing the number 50, synonymous with the Apache Star.